 What I have realized though, is that even when we are in the midst of our darkest times and we think we won’t get through it, every storm runs out of

 Take a moment to celebrate your amazing perseverance and resilience and your track record of overcoming absolutely everything that life has thrown at you.

-In completing this retrospective, what have you learned about yourself?
+In completing this Why You Should Do a Personal Retrospective, what have you learned about yourself?
 What behaviours or beliefs do you need to change, going forward?
 Are the things that you typically tell yourself about who you are and what abilities you have, actually true?
 Or did you realize that these things come from a place of fear and your fear holds you back from living your dreams and reaching your goals because it keeps you playing small?

 Are you ready to step outside that comfortable little fear-based cocoon and take a leap towards the life you want?
 Knowing what you know now about yourself, are you proud of all you have done and overcome?
 So what are you waiting for?

 Please don’t wait another 10 years to do a retrospective on your life.
 You need to take stock regularly of where you are, what you have overcome and where you are headed.
 You just might find out that you stop merely surviving and you actually start thriving!